 With their obvious heft, eMTBs can be notoriously difficult to move around when off the bike.
 To make the e-mountain biker’s life just that little bit easier, Velo have released two new saddles with carry handles.

 The new Velo eMTB saddle has a short nose at 252mm long and 152mm wide.
 It is available in chromoly or steel rails, weighing a claimed 337g and 346g, respectively.
 Rails are of Velo’s Reversed ArcTech design, said to improve the saddle’s flexibility as well as add a little shock absorption.

 Velo have also released a new generic eBike saddle for commuters.
 It features the same hidden carry handles for lifting the bike when going up or down staircases when entering and exiting a subway.

 This one measures up at 260mm long and 189mm wide.
 It is offered with steel rails only and weighs a claimed 404g.
-The Velo eBike and eMTB saddles both feature Velo’s proprietary AirForm seat material said be 30% more shock absorbing than traditional PU material.
+The Velo eBike and eMTB saddles both feature Velo’s proprietary AirForm seat material said to be 30% more shock-absorbing than traditional PU material.

 Velo Anti-Bacterial Saddles

 These, we think, are an industry first.
 Low and behold, antibacterial saddles.
 Velo have released two of them; the PHAT-O and the Pump OM.
 Velo’s tests have shown the surface treatment can effectively reduce the growth of Staphylococcus aureus and E. coli bacteria.